Top 3 Non-diet Nutrition Tips that are Actually Healthy

 - Jun 30

-- 5 min read
+- 3 min read

 Written by Sabrina Stadelman and Cristina Luibil, MS, RD, LDN

 Most of us want to eat healthy.
 Many of us have, at some point in our lives, learned to focus on what’s in our foods or which foods are the most nutritious.
 It's important to nourish our bodies, but becoming too strict about the foods we eat can be dangerous.
+This can lead to a type of disordered eating, called orthorexia, which you can read about on our blog.

 Non-diet nutrition tips that are actually healthy